EPC CERTS

 Commercial EPC

-As of the 1st April 2023 any commercial property that is privately rented (even if the lease was in effect before the 1st April) will require a commercial EPC.
+As of the 1st April 2023, any privately rented commercial property, regardless of whether the lease was in effect before that date, will need a commercial Energy Performance Certificate (EPC).

 Minimum Requirements